ilg-physics-ucsb/physics6-manual/6BL/MagnetsandInductors/MagnetsAndInductors.md

 A coil of wire with current flowing through it generates a magnetic field.
 We call this an electromagnet.
 If there is nothing but air inside of the coil it is an "air core" electromagnet.
 We can also place other materials such as iron inside of the coil to amplify the magnetic field.
 We call this an "iron core" electromagnet.

 ::: Exercise
 In Exercise 1 you gained intuition with a permanent bar magnet.
 In this exercise you will be using Simulation 2 to visualize the magnetic field of an electromagnet.
 Note that this is an air electromagnet.
-The circuit diagram for this experiment is shown in Figure 3 GUAC.
+The circuit diagram for this experiment is shown in Figure 3.

 ::: Figure:Figure
 ![Figure 1.2 – Wiring for basic electromagnet](imgs/Figure1.2_Wiring_basic_electromagnet.jpg)